ramsabarish9500/HoudiniMixamoApexWorkflow/README.md

   ### Step 2:
   Click the **Add Character** button and select the character fbx file from mixamo.(It can contain animated pose but only the character is extracted not the animation).
   ### Step 3:
-  Click the **Add Animations** button and select multiple animation fbx clips from mixamo.
-Order of selection is important.
+  Click the **Add Animations** button and select multiple animation fbx clips from mixamo. **Order of selection is important**.
+  **Make sure the animations and the character are for the same captured geometry.
+Animation retargetting is not handled.**
   ### Step 4:
   Delete any extra animations by selecting and using the **Delete** key.
 Copy and Stack the animations using drag and drop.
 Use the loop count to extend the animation
   ### Step 5(Optional):